bgamari/ghc-wiki-import/active-branches.md

 Nick Frisby.
 We lift some lambdas before CorePrep.
 I'm still determining when to 'not' lift a lambda.
+My terse notes [here](late-lam-lift).

 ### `dicts-strict` Strict Dictionaries